theory-in-progress/code-generator/CONTRIBUTING.md

 To contribute to Code-Generator App, you will need Nodejs LTS v16, VSCode, Vetur, pip or conda, and pnpm package manager.

 - Install [VSCode](https://code.visualstudio.com/) according to your OS.
+Rogue Text.

 - Install [Vetur extension](https://marketplace.visualstudio.com/items?itemName=octref.vetur) to get syntax highlighting for `.vue` files.
 You can search `Vetur` in VSCode Extensions Tab to install.